 Thus changing the “ID” value will change the row read from the two tables mlx_EBEs and mlx_Adm1.

-In the demo shown below, two exploration groups are defined, the first corresponds to the treatment element singleDose_150, while the second corresponds to the combination of loadingDose_100 and multipleDoses_50.
-The two exploration groups are represented by two prediction curves in different colors.
+In the demo shown below, there are two exploration groups: the first corresponds to the treatment element singleDose_150, while the second corresponds to the combination of loadingDose_100 and multipleDoses_50.
+Two prediction curves in different colors represent these two exploration groups in the plot.

 Only non-random element of type “Output” can be selected in Exploration, thus they should: